lfricken/kendall_webapp_public/README.md

 # Financial Bond Map
 Uses a spreadsheet to make a map of school districts that could use a bond issue.
+This code was hacked together by me in the fastest possible time.

 ![Error loading image.
 See the example.png file.](https://github.com/lfricken/kendall_webapp_public/blob/main/example.PNG "Colors are useful!")